Justiniscoding/J-Lang/README.md

 # J-Lang

-A compiled, dynamic, statically typed, programming language made in C without use of any third party libraries
+An interpreted, optionally typed, programming language made in C without use of any third party libraries

+(Currently a WIP)